machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

 <br>

 ## Description
-Browsing twitter i saw a new challenge from BugPoC which was about LFI I immediately started solving it.
-The image said to visit [http://social.buggywebsite.com/](https://social.buggywebsite.com/) to start the challenge.
-Also, since it was server sided bug, i got energized to solve.
+Browsing Twitter I saw a new challenge from BugPoC which was about LFI I immediately started solving it.
+The image instructed me to visit [http://social.buggywebsite.com/](https://social.buggywebsite.com/) to start the challenge.
+Also, since it was a server-sided bug, I got energized to solve it.

 ### Starting point
 First of I had to find sink where i could execute LFI.
 I tried typing and it generated the option to share.
 Looking at the source code more, i find a compressed javascript file, it showed various functinons.
 After analyzing the code, I found out only request starting with `https` made an xhr request and to https://api.buggywebsite.com.
 It send json data with url and requestTime parameter.